xavierfoucrier/instacam/DOCUMENTATION.md

 ```

 ### Complete reference
-Instacam reference that details all options of the plugin.
+Instacam reference that details all options of the class.

 #### width
 Type: `Length`